-Conference Scavenger Hunt Ideas: 25+ Activities for Corporate Events & Trade Shows
+Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

-Discover 25+ conference scavenger hunt ideas to boost attendee engagement and networking.
-Learn how to run hunts at corporate events, trade shows, and industry conferences with step-by-step guide and pro tips using Seekr Games.
+Discover 30+ conference scavenger hunt ideas to boost attendee engagement, encourage networking, and drive event participation.
+Complete step-by-step guide on running hunts at corporate events, trade shows, and industry conferences using Seekr Games.
+Includes networking, exploration, learning, and team challenge ideas.

-Conference Scavenger Hunt Ideas: 25+ Activities for Corporate Events & Trade Shows
+Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

 Picture this: you're planning a corporate conference or trade show, and you want attendees to actually enjoy themselves instead of just sitting through presentations.
 You want people networking, engaged, and having fun—not glued to their phones or checking the clock.
 That's where a conference scavenger hunt comes in.